immunIT/owfmodules.avrisp.flash_dump/README.md

-# owfmodules.skeleton
+# owfmodules.avrisp.flash_dump
-Module base repository

-Please read [CONTRIBUTING.md](https://bitbucket.org/octowire/octowire-framework/src/master/CONTRIBUTING.md) to follow the contribution process.
+Module to dump the flash memory of an AVR device.
+Use the SPI interface and a GPIO port as the Reset line.